scribe-org/Scribe-Desktop/CONTRIBUTING.md

 cargo --version
 ```

-3. (Optional) Install [pre-commit](https://pre-commit.com/) and its hooks to check for and correct common errors in commits:
+3. (Suggested) Install [pre-commit](https://pre-commit.com/) and its hooks to check for and correct common errors in commits:

 ```bash
 pip install pre-commit